The million-dollar question that I get asked all the time is: can I subdivide my property?

 A simple, fast and free way is to jump onto the VicPlan website.

 A quick search will give you everything that you are looking for including the planning zone, relevant schedules and overlays if there are any.
+And of course, you will also need to consider your land size.

 From here it’s a matter of rolling the sleeves up and sinking your teeth into the listed zone, schedule and overlay information that comes back.